Allegheny-Computer-Science-102-F2018/cs102f2018-lab05-starter-alden/writing/ideas.md

 ### Idea 4 (Xingbang Liu)
 1. **Explain your idea for a class project.**

-**Topic: How to reverse the graph path and find the best path?
+**Topic: How to traverse the graph path and find the best path?
 What are the advantages and disadvantages?
 How to implement one of the efficient one?**

 Try to find a list of graph search algorithms, and find their advantages and disadvantages.
 Finally try to implement an efficient one, for example, _A* search algorithm_, and use this algorithm to build a maze game.
-An introduction of graph search algorithm ca**n be found [here](https://cs.stanford.edu/people/abisee/gs.pdf).
+An introduction of graph search algorithm can be found [here](https://cs.stanford.edu/people/abisee/gs.pdf).

 2. **How is the idea connected to computer science?**